-But there are still options for both immediate and long term anxiety relief.
-We'll explore them in this article, and if you haven't yet, make sure you take our free 7 minute anxiety test so that you can score your anxiety severity and see safe treatments.
+We'll explore these options in this article.
+If you haven't yet, make sure you take our free 7 minute anxiety test so that you can score your anxiety severity and see safe treatments.

 Why Medication is Prescription Only

 But it should be noted that even if you could take an OTC medication, it may not be something you want to use.
 Anxiety is not a disease that can be cured by taking some medication for a week.
-It's something that needs changes to the way you think and feel.
+It's something that needs changes in the way you think and feel.
 That involves learning to cope with the issues that cause you stress, something that medications don't do.

 Medications dull anxiety, but they don't cure it.
 You'd have to take the medication for the rest of your life, and that can be dangerous and not ideal, since anxiety medications also stop working after a year or so.

 Potential for Abuse

 Most anxiety medications are also drugs of abuse.
-Taking in certain ways, these drugs can cause significant mental impairment, and the concern is that if they were available over the counter, many people would be taking these drugs off label.
+Taken in certain ways, these drugs can cause significant mental impairment, and the concern is that if they were available over the counter, many people would be taking these drugs off label.
 That's too dangerous.

 Remember, these are drugs that affect your brain directly.
 They alter your body's production and reception of neurotransmitters.
 That can be useful for reducing anxiety, but can both cause significant side effects and be extremely dangerous if more is taken than directed.
 They also interact with numerous other medications, alcohol, and more.
-These medications simply cannot be over the counter without posing significant risk to the community.
+These medications simply cannot be over the counter without posing a significant risk to the community.